 You are the pilot of a spacecraft that patrols beyond the edge of human-controlled space.
 During one such daily patrol, you receive a frantic distress signal from Human Command Center requesting help to protect humanity from the merciless attack of the Kraal.
 Before you can respond, all communications cease.
 Your only link to civilization is gone.
 You are now alone in deep space, with the fate of humanity squarely on your shoulders.

 You must seek out the Kraal-infested colonies, and save the humans by destroying the <race name>.
 The task is daunting, as the Kraal attackers are unpredictable and cunning.
 You must do everything in your power to save the human race!
 Keep your aim true and defeat the Kraal!
 You are humanity’s last hope!

 Steer your ship by moving the joystick left and right, and press fire to shoot.

-Warp: If you are stuck by a smart bomb, you can sometimes warp to the other side of the screen by holding the joystick down (Cost: 1,000 points).
-On the AFP, hold down the select button instead).
+Warp: If you are stuck by a smart bomb, you can sometimes warp to the other side of the screen by holding the joystick down and holding down fire until your missile clears the screen.
+If you have a Genesis-compatible gamepad, then button C is used for warping instead.
+(Cost: 1,000 points).

 Left Difficulty A: Your ships is twice as wide, making it an easier target.
 The doubled ship powerup is unavailable, and is replaced by a narrow ship powerup, which allows the ship to temporarily be normal size (see "Powerups" below).